 How could he want her this much?
 Where was he programmed to want anything, much less this woman with whom he had nothing in common?

 "This is just an experiment to you," he said as she began to slide off his tux jacket.

 That was true.
 She wasn't much of a diplomat, either.
 A warrior.
 She was a warrior.

 He gave up fighting her.
 This already hurt.
 It would hurt later, when she left him.
 What difference did it make, then, if the end result would be he was hurt?
 Why not indulge both of them?
 He engaged the locks, sending a mental apology to the boys and the crowd, and began to undress her.

 She was beautiful.
 And as they kissed their way into the bedroom, as she ripped off the rest of his clothes—clothes he could have just un-formed, but he thought it gave her pleasure to tear them from him—Vic realized she was full of fire and passion.

 Odo had left this?

-"Mmm," she moaned as she climbed onto him, rode him hard, let him do the same to her.
+"Mmm," she moaned as she climbed onto him, rode him hard then let him do the same to her.
 He made love to her until she was exhausted, until she lay sweaty and rosy skinned and smiling in his bed.
-He did things that weren't humanly possible, all to give her pleasure--and because it didn't matter since he wasn't real, anyway.
+He did things that weren't humanly possible, all to give her pleasure—and because it didn't matter since he wasn't real, anyway.